yilianrong/bug-bounty-reference/specific-topics.md

 ### SSTI (Server-Side Template Injection)

 - [Server-Side Template Injection](https://portswigger.net/blog/server-side-template-injection) by James Kettle
+  - Template engines are widely used by web applications to present dynamic data via web pages and emails.
+Template injection can be used to directly attack web server's internals and often obtain Remote Code Execution (RCE).
+  - Two outputs hint at a server-side vulnerability.
+  - Plaintext context: the presence of XSS can be used as a cue for more thorough template injection probes.
+  - Code context: user input may also be placed within a template statement, then breaking out of the template statement and injecting HTML tag after it maybe work.
+  - Identify the template engine in use is sometimes as trivial as submitting invalid syntax, as template engines may identify themselves in the resulting error messages.
+However, this technique fails when error messages are supressed.
+  - The first step after finding template injection and identifying the template engine is to read the documentation.
+  - Assuming no exploits have presented themselves, the next step is to explore the environment to find out exactly what you have access to.
+You can expect to find both default objects provided by the template engine, and application-specific objects passed in to the template by the developer.
+Many template system expose a `self` or namespace object containing everything in scope, and an idiomatic way to list an object's attributes and methods.
+  - At this point you should have a firm idea of the attack surface available to you and be able to proceed with traditional security audit techniques, reviewing each function for exploitable vulnerabilities.
+  - Some examples use template injection to trigger arbitrary object creation, arbitrary file read / write, remote file include, information disclosure and privilege escalation vulnerabilities.
 - [Yahoo!
 RCE via Spring Engine SSTI, Recon Pay Off](https://hawkinsecurity.com/2017/12/13/rce-via-spring-engine-ssti/) by tghawkins
+  - First, the author did some subdomain discovery, using a combination online tools such as `shodan.io`, `censys.io`, `crt.sh`, `dnsdumpster.com`, and also scripts on github such as `dirsearch`, `aquatone`, `massdns`, etc.
+  - The author came across `datax.yahoo.com`, he was interested in this subdomain as the root directory sould redirect to `https://datax.yahoo.com/swagger-ui.html`, a 403 error page.
+  - The author ran `dirsearch` scan and found `https://datax.yahoo.com/%20/swagger-ui.html` included some API endpoints.
+  - `https://datax.yahooapis.com/v2/taxonomy?active=7*7`, this displayed a "Whitelabel Error Page", but the parameter vaules were reflected within the error.
+The author tried some XSS payloads, but couldn't work.
+  - `https://datax.yahooapis.com/v2/taxonomy?active=${7*7}`, the arithmetic expression was successfully evaluated within the response.
+This can usually indicates that some sort of template engine / server side evaluation is involved when processing the expression.
+  - After a bit more research, the author guessed that was the "Spring Engine Template".
+He finally found a payload to retrieve system information from the vulnerability.

 ### CSP